 I’d always take trading signals per day with a pinch of salt, but they do provoke interesting discussion about the crypto market.
 Reading the comments gives useful insight into how people are thinking.
 Personally, I’m waiting for the Nancy Pelosi Trading Signals channel.
 That should be very profitable.

 These are the most useful for learning about crypto.
 There are branded channels run by exchanges and crypto platforms, but some of the more esoteric smaller channels are worth a visit.
 With so little time and so much internet, sorting the wheat from the chaff is important.
 Let’s have a go.

 One thing I find very overwhelming is the amount of news and noise generated in the world, especially in the crypto space.

 From a list of the largest Telegram channels on Google, I have chosen some samples of what to expect.
 Go take a look for yourselves, though, as there are far too many interesting channels to mention here.

 News and Discussion Channels

 The Coingape Website has all the latest crypto stories as they break.
-They also do analyses and reviews of both new and familiar projects.
+They also do analyses and reviews of both new and familiar crypto projects on the cryptocurrency markets.
 Their Telegram Channel has around 23,000 subscribers and is well presented with some less mainstream material.
-Right now the top stories are about the ETH hardfork, the ongoing XRP/SEC court case, BitcoinSV suffering a 51% attack, and SEC chief Gensler being quite reasonable about cryptocurrencies.
+Right now, the top stories are about the ETH hard fork, the ongoing XRP/SEC court case, BitcoinSV suffering a 51% attack, and SEC chief Gensler being quite reasonable about major cryptocurrencies.
 It’s a great place to check the important macro stories of the day.

 With 440,000 subscribers, you get a bit of everything from Bitcoin_Industry’s channel.